remkus/genesis-translations/readme.md

 ##Changelog

+### 3.2.1
+* Big update to various languages.
+* Apologies for the non-SEMVER bump, but wanted to be in sync with Genesis version.

 ### 3.0.0
 * Implemented new way to build and generate standard po/mo files as well as JSON translation files for the JavaScript components.
 Huge props @nickcernis
 * Updated various languages